flexwiz/fw-cnt/README.md

 # Cloud Native Tools (CNT)

-This repository contains the infrastructure code and configuration for deploying open-source Cloud Native Tools like database, cache, message broker, gateway, monitoring, logging, and more to multiple environments (development, staging, and production) using Docker, Kubernetes, and Skaffold.
+This repository contains the infrastructure code and configuration for deploying open-source Cloud Native Tools to multiple environments (development, staging, and production) using Docker, Kubernetes, and Skaffold.

 ## 📋 Table of Contents